andrewbranch/docs/modules/04_Reference.md

   C .->|"<span style='font-size: 3em'>❓🤷🏻‍♂️❓</span>"| E
 ```

-Even if transpiler authors did nothing, a behavior would emerge from the existing semantics between the `require` calls they emitted in transpiled code and the `module.exports` defined in existing CJS modules.
+Even if transpiler authors did nothing, a behavior would emerge from the existing semantics between the `require` calls they emitted in transpiled code and the `exports` defined in existing CJS modules.
 And to allow users to transition seamlessly from transpiled ESM to true ESM once their runtime supported it, that behavior would have to match the one the runtime chose to implement.

 Guessing what interop behavior runtimes would support wasn’t limited to ESM importing “true CJS” modules either.
 Whether ESM would be able to recognize ESM-transpiled-from-CJS as distinct from CJS, and whether CJS would be able to `require` ES modules, were also unspecified.
 Even whether ESM imports would use the same module resolution algorithm as CJS `require` calls was unknowable.
 All these variables would have to be predicted correctly in order to give transpiler users a seamless migration path toward native ESM.